jorge-codes/jorge-codes/README.md

 ### Hi there 👋 I'm Jorge!

 - 👀 I’m looking for opportunities in Vancouver, BC. 🍁🇨🇦
-- 📫 How to reach me at https://www.linkedin.com/in/jorgecodes/
+- 📫 You can reach me at https://www.linkedin.com/in/jorgecodes/
 - 🌱 I’m constantly learning something new!

 # Software Engineer